Changissnz/selfinterest/README.md

 in the same world.
 Media is for the ends that rely on it, and is itself an ends for certain objectives.
 Without the media, representation would not be able to be known, so realization of objectives that concern representation is cut short.
-Every self-aware entity would be disjoint from the remaining whole, existing in accordance with their bodily and cognitive mechanisms.
+Every self-aware entity would be disjoint from the remaining whole, existing in accordance with their bodily and cognitive mechanisms, and with no capability to interact with the external.
 Inanimate objects would not be able to travel from point to different point.
 The world would be fixed in place, and sentience of little significance alongside the inanimate.